-SchoolTutoring Academy’s tutoring programs for Asheboro students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Asheboro students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Asheboro City Schools and the Randolph County School System have adopted and put into use the Common Core State Standards and the NC Standard Course of Study.
 Students in these school systems will receive the benefit of curriculum that has been designed to provide relevant and rigorous standards at every grade level.
 Upon graduation, each young adult will be prepared for success as a lifelong learner, whether they will be continuing their education or joining the workforce.

 Educating Our Parents: Understanding the Asheboro District Curriculum

 The focus on Common Core Standards require that teachers and students work on literacy and mathematic principles as a central focus.
 Both subject areas are taught in such a way as to support learning in all subjects.
 For instance, in English Language Arts there is an emphasis on informational texts so that students are able to do the reading required in their history or science courses.
 Critical thinking and analytic skills are also taught insofar as how they emerge from the problem-solving and communication that students must do daily.

 Math and science curricula are designed to initiate and enhance problem-solving skills for all students, through inquiry-based learning and effective research principles.
 Hands-on activities and real-life applications are emphasized, and creative approaches for finding answers are rewarded.
 Technology is implemented in the core curriculum, to better prepare students for life in the 21st century.

 Our Asheboro, North Carolina tutoring programs are personalized just for you

 Our instructors hail from Harvard, Stanford, Duke and other top institutions